AnaGuerberof/CREAMTTRAINING/README.md

 # CREAMTTRAINING
-This repository contains data from an experiment on creativity and training in MT post-editing
+This repository contains data from an experiment on creativity and training in MT post-editing that will be published in Jostrans 2024.